Azure/open-service-broker-azure/README.md

 cluster.
 Refer to the OSBA [Helm chart](https://github.com/Azure/open-service-broker-azure/tree/master/contrib/k8s/charts/open-service-broker-azure) for details on how to complete the installation.

-By default, the Helm chart will install OSBA with the flag `modules.minStability` set to `preview`.
-This will limit the services exposed by OSBA to Azure SQL, Azure Database for MySQL, and Azure Database for PostgreSQL.
-If you'd like to use other services, you'll need to provide `experimental` for that setting.
-This will instruct OSBA to include modules that are marked as `experimental` in the catalog.
-For more information on module stability, please refer to the [documentation](docs/stability.md).
-The offical [roadmap](docs/roadmap.md) has more information about the OSAB roadmap and plans to promote modules.

 #### OpenShift Project Template

 Deploy OSBA using a OpenShift Project Template